jetteezhou/LightPlanner/README.md

 **Check that the settings in the code match**

-1. Lines 39 and 40 in uniplan.py need to be set to the IP address of your UR robot arm and the Robotiq tty device number
+1. Lines 122 in lightplanner_callback_v2.py need to be set to the IP address of your UR robot arm and the Robotiq tty device number

 ```python
 self.Robot = UR3("192.168.0.1")